Annihilators of Koszul Homologies and Almost Complete Intersections: The results

 Since $\mathbf{x}$ is a regular system of parameters of $A$, $\et(\mathbf{x},A)=1$; so that ${\rm rank}_A(S)=2$.
 Since $S$ is an unmixed and finite $A$-module, Lemma \ref{Lemma torsionfree} implies that $S$ is a torsion-free $A$-module of rank $2$.
 Therefore $S$ is Cohen-Macaulay according to Lemma \ref{vsHuneke}.
 Hence $\omega_R(\simeq \omega_S)$ is a maximal Cohen-Macaulay $R$-module.
 So that Lemma \ref{CanonicalModule}(iii) implies that $\dep(R)\ge d-2$ as desired.

 (iii) Assume that $\dim(R)=3$ and $R$ contains a field.
 If $\dep(R)\ge 2$ then the statement is trivial.
-If $\dep(R)=1$ then the statement follows from \cite[1.3.
-Proposition]{DuttaTheMonomial} similarly as in the proof of part (i).
+If $\dep(R)=1$ then the statement follows from Dutta's Theorem \ref{DuttaCriterion}(ii) similarly as in the proof of part (i).
 If $\dep(R)=0$ then we must have $\et(R)\ge 3$, otherwise in the light of the preceding part we get a contradiction with $\dep(R)\ge \dim(R)-\et(R)\ge 1$. \end{proof}

-\begin{rem} The reason for the restriction of equal characteristic in the statements of part (ii) and (iii) of Theorem \ref{InequalityHolds} is that: an arbitrary system of parameters $\mathbf{x}$ of a mixed characteristic complete local ring $R$ does not necessarily provide a Noether normalization $A\rightarrow R$ such that $\mathbf{x}$ is a regular system of parameters of $A$.
+\begin{rem} The reason for the restriction of equal characteristic in the statements of part (ii) and (iii) of Lemma \ref{InequalityHolds} is that: an arbitrary system of parameters $\mathbf{x}$ of a mixed characteristic complete local ring $R$ does not necessarily provide a Noether normalization $A\rightarrow R$ such that $\mathbf{x}$ is a regular system of parameters of $A$.
 Hence we cannot apply the proof of Lemma \ref{CohenMacaulayQuadratic} or \cite{HunekeARemark} to conclude that a commutative local $S_2$ ring of multiplicity $2$ is Cohen-Macaulay, in general.
 In fact, to the best of our knowledge, the mixed characteristic case of Huneke's \cite{HunekeARemark} is still an open problem.
-See \cite{OcarrollOnATheorem} for a discussion on the mixed characteristic version of \cite{HunekeARemark}. \end{rem}
+See \cite{OcarrollOnATheorem} for a discussion on the mixed characteristic version of \cite{HunekeARemark}. \end{rem} In contrast to Lemma \ref{InequalityHolds}, the following proposition shows that the inequality fails for some almost complete intersection $R$ whose multiplicity is an unknown natural number in the interval $[3,600]$.
+At the time of preparation of the paper, I do not know any counterexample for an almost complete intersection whose multiplicity is precisely $3$, although one might expect that such a counterexample exists.
+It is noteworthy to stress that the existence of such a counterexample (with multiplicity $3$ or higher) does not imply that Question \ref{Q1} and Question \ref{Q2} have negative answers.